Kriz-hub/Holiday-Dialysis/README.md

 4. Javascript

 ## Features
-The user can click on Home, About and Contact to go to Section1, Section2, of Section3.
+The user can click on Home, About and Contact for going to Section 1,  Section 2 or Section 3.
 By clicking on the flag image he can choose the language he prefers.
 Also he can navigate to the sections by just scrolling.
-At Section3 the user can fill in a form to send his phone numer, emailadress or comments, than he can be contacted back.
+At Section 3 the user can fill in a form to send his phone number, email adress or comments, than he can be contacted back.
 In the footer section he can click on the icon links.

 ## Features left to implement